 2013 saw Lilygun team up with bass player and long time friend Ashley Dreher, for the return to The Renaissance Alternative Music Festival in May as well as a string of shows throughout the beginning of the year.
 The band was lucky enough to be one of the last bands ever to perform at the legendary London venue The Bull & Gate before its closure in April.

 Whilst Lilygun began to focus on writing their second album, Anna-Christina began a spin-off project she called "Pretty Little Lady?".
-Solo acoustic music with an edge and "not for the faint-hearted", Anna-Christina performed a series of these intimate gigs in and around London throughout 2013/2014.
-Having never performed solo in the past, her shows generated interest and she received good reviews.
-The set was made up of six original songs plus a rather great Garbage cover version of Fix Me Now.
+Solo acoustic music with an edge and "not for the faint-hearted", Anna-Christina performed a series of intimate gigs in and around London throughout 2013/2014.
+Having never performed solo in the past, her shows generated interest and good reviews.

-In May 2015, she released this collection of songs as part of her first acoustic EP called Pretty Little Lady?.
-One song from the EP was released every Sunday at 1pm throughout the month of May.
-Songs were made available to download through Bandcamp.com for one week after their release.
+She released a collection of songs as part of her first acoustic EP called Pretty Little Lady?.
+One song from the EP was released every Sunday throughout the month of May 2015.

 Songs from Pretty Little Lady? were featured on radio shows throughout the year and were popular.
 Anna-Christina performed her solo set at several headlining shows in London including the Avalon, the Dublin Castle, AlleyCats, Proud in Camden and Monto Water Rats.
 Other stand out gigs were The Flag in Watford, The Horn in St Albans and The Renaissance Alternative Music Festival in London.

 On Halloween night Anna-Christina released her first official music video for the song Little Boy Blue.
 The video was directed by Jordan KK and filmed at Unit 2 Studios.

-By the end of 2015 Lilygun had begun recording their second album.
+By 2016, the recording of Lilygun's second album was in full swing.
 "The Big Eight" (songs) as Anna-Christina calls them, were chosen out of a selection of twenty demo songs.
-Most of the musicians playing on the new songs also performed on the first album.
+Most of the musicians playing on the new album also performed on Lilygun's debut.